-Orientation: All practicum trainees and interns are required to complete an orientation program prior to the beginning of the semester in which the practicum/internship is to take place.
+Orientation: All practicum trainees and interns are required to complete an orientation program prior to the beginning of the fall semester.
 Completion of the orientation program likely will require between 20 and 35 hours.
 The amount of time required is based in part on each trainee’s prior counseling experience, completed coursework, and progress during orientation.

-Duration of Placement: Trainees should expect to be on-site a total of 16-18 weeks
+Duration of Placement: Trainees should expect to be on-site for both Fall and Spring semesters (August through May), a total of approximately 32-34 weeks.

 IV.
 Training Activities: